 Public Input for 2019 amendment: Stakeholder workgroups convened in the months of July-December 2018 to review the clinical coverage policy that guides the administration of this waiver.
 The workgroups reviewed the policy to assess the areas for clarity, ease of access and barriers to care.
 The recommendations from those workgroups were made to clarify the criteria for the target population, to clarify waiver terms and to expand the service definitions to address social determinants of health and undue stress on the caregiver.
 An Advisory Group reviewed and discussed the changes.
-The mended waiver was posted for a 30-day public comment period.
+The amended waiver was posted for a 30-day public comment period on August 23, 2019 along with the revision made to the clinical coverage policy.
+Because of the timeframe of the public posting, an engagement meetomg was held on 2/11/2020 to restate amendments.